ToeFungi/zipster/README.md

 #### .fromPattern(path: string, pattern: string, options: Options)

-Creates a ZIP file containing all the files matching the given pattern at the given path
+Create an unprotected ZIP file containing all the files matching the given pattern at the given path

 ```typescript
 const path = '/some/path/to/my/directory'